 Usage notes

 • Data migration does not affect the data in the sandbox instance.
 During data migration, DTS reads the data in the sandbox instance and copies the data to the ApsaraDB RDS for MySQL instance.
-DTS does not modify the data in the sandbox instance.
+DTS does not delete data from the sandbox instance.

 • To ensure data consistency, we recommend that you do not write data to the sandbox instance during full data migration.